pinkeshbadjatiya/Nex/README.md

 - `other_templates` contains other templates used for rendering by the Nex server.

 ### Notes
-- Do not add trailing '/' in PUBLIC_HTML and ERROR_DIR or any other directory in settings.conf
 - All the essential directories must be present in the appropriate location as mentioned in the configuration file.

 ### Features Supported